MaxJackson13/Python-Simple-HTTP-C2-Server/README.md

 `netstat -antp` and `ps auxf` show the listener on port `8000` and the process associated with the instance of server.py.
 That's fine but python scripts run all the time and hosts commonly listen on ports like `8000` so what?

 <img src="images/basicinfo.png">

+Enter full packet capture.
+This feels like cheating as